 Rehoboth Ambulance will continue to provide exemplary pre-hospital emergency care while evolving to meet the growing needs of the community.

-Both ambulances are staffed by volunteers from all walks life - educators, engineers, software developers, and paramedics and EMTs that work full time for other services but volunteer their time to the Committee to care for the residents of their town.
+All three ambulances are staffed by volunteers from all walks life - educators, engineers, software developers, and paramedics and EMTs that work full time for other services but volunteer their time to the Committee to care for the residents of their town.
 While our members volunteer their time, they are compensated with a stipend to offset the costs of uniforms, fuel and costs associated with recertification.
 This compensation is covered under the Committee's operating expenses.